adhikarirsr/academic-kickstart/content/projects/cracking_captach/index.md

 ## Research
 The goal of this project is to explore deep learning by figuring out how to crack captcha.

+## Status: Testing

+## Tools
+1. Mathematica: For machine learning
+2. Python: For generating data
+3. Julia: Future goal is to use Julia for ML implementation

 ## Procedure
 Use the following python code to create 50,000 Captcha :
 ```python